Transferring between sparse and dense matching via probabilistic reweighting: Methodology

 In practice, the optimal transport layer utilizes the Sinkhorn algorithm~\cite{sinkhornConcerningNonnegativeMatrices1967,cuturiSinkhornDistancesLightspeed2013} to compute soft assignments.
-We define $\mathrm{OT}^{p_A, p_B}(F_A', F_B')$ as the assignment computed by the layer, with $F_A'$ and $ F_B'$ being the features and $ p_A$ and $ p_B$ being the probabilities associated with those features, respectively.
+We define $\mathrm{OT}^{p_A, p_B}(F_A', F_B')$ as the assignment computed by the layer, where $F_A'$ and $ F_B'$ are the features and $ p_A$ and $ p_B$ are the probabilities associated with those features, respectively.
 When $p_A$ and $p_B$ are uniform distributions, the output assignment is denoted as $\mathrm{OT}(F_A', F_B')$, which differs from the assignment of matching layer in~\cite{sarlinSuperGlueLearningFeature2020a} by a constant factor.

 For matching function with dual-softmax, denote $z_{i,j}$ as $\exp (\mathbf{S}_{i,j})$.
 The assignment $\mathrm{DS}^{p_A, p_B}(F_A', F_B')$ of reweighted dual-softmax is defined as: